 Exhibition Exploring the Zodiac on View at the Jewish Museum

-New York, NY, November 6, 2019 – The Jewish Museum will present Signs and Symbols: The Zodiac from November 15, 2019 through September 14, 2020, featuring works from the Museum’s collection that depict the astrological signs.
+New York, NY, November 6, 2019 – The Jewish Museum will present Signs and Symbols: The Zodiac, featuring works from the Museum’s collection that depict the astrological signs.
 Jewish communities, adapting and adopting local practices over the centuries, incorporated these symbols into ceremonial objects, synagogue architecture, and art even though rabbinic authorities reject astrology as part of Jewish practice.

 One of seven sections that make up the Jewish Museum’s third floor collection exhibition, Scenes from the Collection, “Signs and Symbols” explores the significance of a particular iconic element or motif in a variety of works.
 Objects on view in The Zodiac range from c.
 1300 to the 1950s and originate from Austria, Denmark, Germany, Iran, Israel, Italy, Poland, and the United States.